snowdon-dev/typescript-api/README.md

 Once you have the short url, any GET requests will redirect to then endpoint (p) from the inital `LinkEntry`.

-> Note the cookie header is only present because i've logged into the GUI part of the app.
+> Note the cookie header is only present for now, it will be removed.

 ```
 $ curl -i localhost:3000/MBEj;